|

 Jazz sang at Moe’s bar to pay her momma’s rent

-When she checked in on her homegirls, she had no heart to vent.
+When she checked in on her homegirls, she had no heart

 “There’s no real sense in belly achin,’